buehler/typescript-hero/README.md

 ## Features at a glance

+Here is a brief list, of what TypeScript Hero is capable of:

 - Add imports of your project or libraries to your current file
 - Add an import for the current name under the cursor
 - Intellisense that suggests symbols and automatically adds the needed imports